 Defaulting on a loan will possibly make you stumble into a spiral of debt.
-To keep your credit score strong and your ability to avail credit in future, healthy, you must try to repay your loan at the earliest.
+To keep your credit score strong and your ability to avail yourself of credit in future, healthy, you must try to repay your loan at the earliest.
 However, sometimes, you may falter are repaying a loan due to a number of causes.
-The trick is to find a solution, which will help you not to default further in loan repayments.
+The trick is to find a solution, which will help you not to default further on loan repayments.

 Defaulting on Loan Repayment: What If My Loan Was a Secured One, Will I Lose the Asset/Property?

-In most cases, the bank will look for possible solutions that will benefit both the parties if an only if the default made was due to some genuine reason.
+In most cases, the bank will look for possible solutions that will benefit both the parties if and only if the default was due to some genuine reason.
 Thus, the borrower can retain his/her property, and on the other hand, the bank will avoid any changes made to its Non-Performing Asset portfolio.
 In cases like a job loss or an accident, the bank will consider this agreement and also check whether you paid your previous EMIs on time on not.

 Options that Will Favor You While on Default: